IshaanDesai/coupled-heat-conduction/README.md

 ## Running coupled problem

-The coupled macro problem can be run as follows:
+The coupled macro problem can be started using the command:

 ```(python)
 python3 macro-heat-cond.py